niivue/niivue-vscode/README.md

 ```

 - Press `F5` (a new VSCode window opens)
-- Test the extension in the new window
+- Test the extension in the new window by opening an image file
 - Press `Ctrl+R` for reload after a code change